 Europe offers some of the most incredible history and rich culture in the entire world.
 For visitors coming to Germany, France, the UK, and more to experience Europe’s many wonders, there is one way to ensure a historical and magical experience, unlike any others.
-By visiting the best castles in Europe.
-From 18th century fortresses to 13th-century palaces to old castles from as early as the 1st century, there is so much to discover.
+By visiting the best and biggest castles in Europe.
+From 18th-century fortresses to 13th-century palaces to old castles from as early as the 1st century, there is so much to discover.

 From learning about the history of the royal families, battles and wars fought over regions and territories throughout the continent, and the relationships to these castles through bloodlines lasting for generations, visitors will be swept away off their feet at each of these monumental sites.
 Millions of people travel the globe just to perfect pictures of beautiful castles to create their own fairytales.
 But before diving into the most remarkable castles in Europe, take a moment to learn why castles were and remain so important to European life.